ryan4orce/fullstackbootcamp/lab_manage_workloads/lab_manage_workloads.rst

 In **Prism Central > Explore > VMs**.

-Locate the Linux VM you created in the previous lab (Linux_VM-*initials*).
+Locate the VM you created in the previous lab.
 (Use Prism’s search function if necessary)

 .. note::

-  Note that the Power State column for that VM shows a red dot, indicating that the VM is powered off.
+  Note that the Power State column for that VM shows a green dot, indicating that the VM is powered on.

-Now lets power on the VM:
+Now let's power on the VM:

-Select the VM, then click **Power On** from the **Actions** drop-down menu.
+Select the VM, and review the options available from the **Actions** drop-down menu.

 .. note::

   See the list of available actions (Update, Delete, Clone, Launch Console, Power On, Pause/Suspend, Snapshot, Migrate, and so on).
-  Note that Launch Console is shaded.
-This action is not available because the VM is off.

-Next lets open a console session:
+Next let's open a console session:

 Select the VM, then click **Launch Console** from the **Actions** drop-down menu.